prologin/prologin2021/editor/README.md

 ## Setup
 1. Front end must be set up (see [front/README](../front/README.md))
-1. Execute launch_editor.sh from this folder
+1. Execute launch_editor.sh from the root folder
 1. The link to the server will be printed, open it in your web browser